top of page

 TETANUS & DIPHTHERIA

 Tdap.
-This shot protects against tetanus, diphtheria, and whooping cough, also known as pertussis.
+This shot protects against tetanus, diphtheria, and whooping cough (pertussis).
 The CDC recommends getting a Tdap or TD booster every 10 years.

 THE ONLY PLACE TO GET YOUR VACCINES FOR FREE